 In accordance with the bond agreement, the Center was required to establish a Debt Service Fund.
 The Debt Service Fund shall be expended solely for the payment of bond principal and interest.
 Deposits are made into the Debt Service Fund immediately before payments of principal and interest on the bonds are due.
-There was no balance in the Debt Service Fund at December 31, 2019 or 2018.
+There was no balance in the Debt Service Fund at December 31, 2020 or 2019.

 In November 2019, the Center entered into a promissory note (the Promissory Note) with a financial institution to finance the construction of a greenhouse.
+The Promissory Note is secured by all real and personal property of the Center.
 The Promissory Note provides up to \$3,000,000 of proceeds, with advances provided to the Center in varying installments.
-The Center was advanced \$1,000,000 at closing, and an additional \$1,000,000 in March 2020.
-The advance on the remaining balance on the Promissory Note shall be made prior to July 19, 2020.
 The Promissory Note bears interest at 2.75%, and matures on November 19, 2029.
 Beginning February 19, 2020, interest payments are due quarterly through February 2021.
 Thereafter, payments of principal and interest are payable quarterly through maturity.
-As of December 31, 2019, a principal balance of \$1,000,000 outstanding.
+As of December 31, 2020 and 2019, a principal balance of \$3,000,000 and \$1,000,000, respectively, was outstanding.

 The bond agreement and the Promissory Note agreement requires the Center to maintain a Debt Service Coverage Ratio of at least 1.00 for each rolling four consecutive fiscal quarters.
 The Debt Service Coverage Ratio is determined by dividing Revenues minus Expenses for such period by Debt Service, as these terms are defined in the bond agreement.
 For purposes of calculating the Debt Service Coverage Ratio, revenues include draw from endowment and exclude investment income (loss) on endowment investments.
 The bond agreement also requires the Center to maintain a Liquidity Ratio of at least 2.00.
 The Liquidity Ratio is the ratio determined by dividing the total of unencumbered and unrestricted cash, cash equivalents and marketable securities by funded debt (sum of borrowed money, capital lease obligations, and undrawn letter of credit).
-As of December 31, 2019 and 2018, the Center was in compliance with the Debt Service Coverage Ratio and the Liquidity Ratio.
+As of December 31, 2020 and 2019, the Center was in compliance with the Debt Service Coverage Ratio and the Liquidity Ratio.